kdeldycke/kevin-deldycke-blog/content/posts/hardware-commands.md

         :::bash
         $ gpart -v /dev/md0

+## Keyboard

+  * Change the keyboard layout in Debian (don't forget to logoff and logon to activate the new setting):

+        :::bash
+        $ dpkg-reconfigure keyboard-configuration

+## Trackpad

   * To add touchpad kernel support, add the following option to kernel at boot time:

         :::bash
         $ psmouse.proto=imps

   * Sometimes, depending of the laptop I use, the mouse pointer disappear from the screen when I plug a VGA cable to a projector.
-In this case, I do a `CTRL + ALT + F1`, then I login as a normal user and finally I start a new X session:
+In this case, I resort to a `CTRL + ALT + F1`, then I login as a normal user and finally I start a new X session:

         :::bash
         $ startx -- :1

+## Camera

+  * Get the number of shutter count of a DSLR (Canon EOS 7D in my case):

+        :::bash
+        $ gphoto2 --get-config /main/status/shuttercounter
+        Label: Shutter Counter
+        Type: TEXT
+        Current: 49238